Ersanio/snes-assembly-book/docs/math/logic.md

 BIT $04            ; Bit test $7E0004's value
 ```

-If $7E0004’s value was $80 (1000 0000), the negative flag would be set and the overflow flag would be clear.
-It’s useful to check really fast if the value of an address is negative.
+If $7E0004's value was $80 (1000 0000), the negative flag would be set and the overflow flag would be clear.
+It's useful to check really fast if the value of an address is negative.

-If $7E0004’s value was $40 (0100 0000), the negative flag would be clear and the overflow flag would be set.
+If $7E0004's value was $40 (0100 0000), the negative flag would be clear and the overflow flag would be set.
 Useful to check if specifically bit 6 is set.

-If $7E0004’s value was $C0 (1100 0000), both the negative and overflow flags would be set.
+If $7E0004's value was $C0 (1100 0000), both the negative and overflow flags would be set.

 Coincidentally enough, the bits for negative (bit 7) and overflow (bit 6) correspond to the bits in the processor flag register: `nvmxdizc`.